-The Target of Evaluation (TOE) is the Infineon Technologies AG Trusted Platform Module SLB9670\2.0, (or SLB9670\2.0 in short), version v7.40.2098.00, including related guidance documentation as described in the Security Target.
+The Target of Evaluation (TOE) is the Trusted Platform Module SLB9665_2.0 (or SLB9665_2.0 in short), version v5.60.2677.00, including related guidance documentation as described in the Security Target.

 The TOE is an integrated circuit and software platform that provides computer manufacturers with the core components of a subsystem used to assure authenticity, integrity and confidentiality in e-commerce and internet communications within a Trusted Computing Platform.
-The SLB9670\2.0 is a complete solution implementing the version 2.0 of the TCG Trusted Platform Module Library Family "2.0" Specification and the TCG PC Client Specific Platform TPM Profile (PTP) Family "2.0" Specification.
-The SLB9670\2.0 uses the Serial Peripheral Interface (SPI) for the integration into existing PC mainboards.
+The SLB9665_2.0 is a complete solution implementing the version 2.0 of the TCG Trusted Platform Module Library Family "2.0" Specification and the TCG PC Client Specific Platform TPM Profile (PTP) Family "2.0" Specification.

+The SLB9665_2.0 uses the Low Pin Count Interface (LPC) as defined by Intel for the integration into existing PC mainboards.

 The Security Target [6] is the basis for this certification.
-It is based on the certified Protection Profile Protection Profile, TPM Library specification Family "2.0", Level 0 Revision 1.16, December 10, 2014, Version 1.0, Trusted Computing Group [8].
+It is based on the certified Protection Profile, TPM Library specification Family "2.0", Level 0 Revision 1.16, December 10, 2014, Version 1.0, Trusted Computing Group [8].

 The TOE Security Assurance Requirements (SAR) are based entirely on the assurance components defined in Part 3 of the Common Criteria (see part C or [1], Part 3 for details).
-The TOE meets the assurance requirements of the Evaluation Assurance Level EAL 4 augmented by ALC\FLR.1, AVA\VAN.4.
+The TOE meets the assurance requirements of the Evaluation Assurance Level EAL 4 augmented by ALC_FLR.1 and AVA_VAN.4.

-The TOE Security Functional Requirements (SFR) relevant for the TOE are outlined in the Security Target [6], chapter 7.2.
+The TOE Security Functional Requirements (SFR) relevant for the TOE are outlined in the Security Target [6] chapter 7.2.
 They are selected from Common Criteria Part 2 and some of them are newly defined.
 Thus the TOE is CC Part 2 extended.